-3) ENGAGEMENT WITH STAFF AND PEOPLE WITH DIABETES TO SUPPORT THE DISSEMINATION OF GOOD PRACTICE
+3) ENGAGEMENT WITH STAFF AND PEOPLE WITH DIABETES TO SUPPORT THE DISSEMINATION OF GOOD PRACTICE dialysis.
+It is proposed that the guide will be piloted and assessed using patient activation measures to demonstrate effectiveness.

 There is a wealth of good practice being undertaken across the country and a programme of work will be undertaken to collate these examples.
 It is proposed that these examples will be linked to both the audit tool used by dialysis units to demonstrate good practice and also be held on the KQuIP website.